-In French households, the traditional family is gradually being replaced by
+The traditional family is gradually being replaced

 The classic household composition of the 20th century tends to be replaced by a new composition that reflects the changes in family situations as the transition to the 21st century takes place.